kkinnear/zprint/doc/bang.md

 file may be perfectly appropriate for the vast majority of the functions and data given in a file, there are frequently one or two functions which would benefit from a different formatting configuration.
+For example, sometimes `{:style :justified}` will make one function look much more understandable, while not being appropriate for most of the remaining functions in the file.

 Trying to find the common denominator zprint configuration can be a frustrating effort, and isn't actually required.
-You can include lines in the file which will alter the zprint formatting.
+You can include lines in the file which will alter the zprint formatting for one or more functions in the file.
 You can alter the formatting for the next function definition (really, the next top level form), or you can alter the formatting for the rest of the file.
 You can turn off all zprint processing for one top level form or until it is turned back on by another zprint formatting directive.

 This is all possible because of the zprint comment API.